MuthoniNjoroge/Car-Sales/README.md

 ![](yard.jpg)
 ## Introduction
-The objective of this project wa to find the most bought cars and the colors that customers prefer.
+The objective of this project was to find the most bought cars and the colors that customers prefer.
+Dax Were highly utilized.
 ## Problem Statement